dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 </template>

 <script>
 export default {
   name: 'app'
 };
 </script>
 {% endhighlight %}

-We're going to come back in here later and fill in some chrome to make it look a bit nicer.
-Right now if you look at your application in the browser, you should just see a blank page.
-This is fine - we're going to start filling in some UI in just a moment.
+We're going to come back here later and fill in some chrome to make it look a bit nicer.
+Right now, if we look at our application in the browser, we should just see a blank page.
+This is fine—we're going to start filling in some UI in just a moment.

 For now, we have a nice base to start created our Kanban board.